KaiserWilhelm23/PyPad/README.md

 # PyPAD Docs

 PyPAD Docs is a free to use text editor that is open source.
 With many features and more to come in future updates.
+Our goal is to build a Text editor completley with python!